ZacharyGoshen/cifar-10-classifier/README.md

-# CIFAR-10 Classification Using a Convolutional Neural Network
+# Image Classification Using a Convolutional Neural Network